Fayepasvouri/data_engineering_zoomcamp_prep/README.md

   - Virtual Machine and SSH Keys in GCP
   - BigQuery
   - Postgres SQL
-  - Kestra vs Airflow Orchestration
+  - Kestra vs Airflow Orchestration (cron job/scheduler is included)
   - ML Deployment
   - ETL pipelines
-  - Spark and Hadoop for Batch
+  - Spark and Hadoop and DataProc (Dataflow can be used too) for Batch
-  - Kafka for Streaming
+  - Kafka for Streaming and Pub/Sub
   - GCP Cloud Scheduler
+  - MlFlow for logging ML result
+  - Monitoring Grafana